AaronFeng753/Waifu2x-Extension/README.md

 Based on waifu2x-ncnn-vulkan.

-Thanks to waifu2x-ncnn-vulkan, Waifu2x-Extension could use any kind of gpu that support Vulakn, even Intel GPU.
+Thanks to waifu2x-ncnn-vulkan, Waifu2x-Extension could use any kind of gpu that support `Vulakn`, even Intel GPU.

 Already been tested on AMD RX550 and Intel UHD 620.

 # Features
-New features brought by this extension:
+### New features brought by this extension:
 - More friendly way of interacting
 - Support 4x & 8x magnification
 - Batch zoom in still images and GIF dynamic images